daryllxd/daryllxd.github.io/content/posts/travel-guide-korea-in-winter.md

 ### Cost Savings

-- For us at least (non-shoppers), going around Seoul was not that expensive.
+- For us at least (non-shoppers who just like walking around), going around Seoul was not that expensive.
 Most of the attractions are free or have cheap entrance fees:
   - Palaces: 3K KRW each or 10K for the 4 of them.
-(Visit them on a Wednesday-Sunday so all of them are open.
+Visit them on a Wednesday-Sunday so all of them are open.
-  - Bukchon Hanok/Korean village: Free, you can go in some of the houses.
+  - Bukchon Hanok/Korean village: free, you can go in some of the houses.
   - War Museum: free.
   - National Museum of Korea: free.
-  - Hongae area: free.
+  - Hongdae area: free.
   - N Seoul Tower: free if you like hiking.
 From Myeongdong station it was about a one hour hike up.
 You can also take a cable car for 6K KRW ($6), and you can get to the observation decks.
   - Dongdamun/Nangdamun market/Gwangjang market: free.
 You can buy street foods which are honestly expensive.
   - Haneul Park: free.